bardy18/abi-market-data/README.md

 ## Item Name Mapping

-The system uses a three-tier naming approach for maximum flexibility:
+The system uses a two-tier naming approach, plus an optional GUI display name:

 1. **OCR Name** (raw capture): What the OCR reads from the card
-2. **Display Name** (normalized): Clean version for deduplication and tracking
+2. **Clean Name** (normalized): Used for deduplication and tracking
-3. **Friendly Name** (full name): Complete item name shown in the GUI
+3. **Display Name** (GUI-only): Optional label mapped by exact `itemKey` for presentation

+Notes:
+- The Trading App shows the Display Name if present; otherwise it shows the Clean Name.
+- Display names are mapped in `mappings/display_mappings.json` or set via double-click in the GUI.
+- Backend tracking and grouping always use the exact `itemKey` (category + clean name, with optional `#hash`).

 ### How It Works